- Drought Response and Climate Change

 Mail checks to: Alexandra for Arizona, Box #516, 3241 E. Shea Blvd., Phoenix, AZ 85028-33655

 Election law requires that you include your name, mailing address, occupation and employer with all donations.
 We request that you also provide your e mail address and phone number.

 Thank you for your contribution.Donate

-Alexandra Arboleda moved to Tucson, Arizona when she was seven years old and fell in love with the Arizona lifestyle.
-Her father was a Professor of Political Science at University of Arizona and her mother was a high school English teacher.
-Some of Alexandra's fondest family memories involve riding her horse and hiking with her family in the mountains near Tucson.
-Through these experiences she developed a love of the outdoors and a respect for the importance and the scarcity of water in an arid environment.
-Alexandra's travels through Latin America in her twenties expanded her love of the outdoors and her awareness of the necessity for sustainable water supplies in all parts of the world.
-Now, as a mother of two kids, she cares about the water legacy we leave for future generations.
+When I was seven years old, I moved to Tucson and fell in love with the Arizona lifestyle.
+My father was a Professor of Political Science at University of Arizona, and my mother was a high school English teacher.
+Some of my fondest family memories involve riding our horses, J.P. or Tradewind, and hiking with my family in the mountains near Tucson.
+Through these experiences I developed a love of the outdoors and a respect for the importance and the scarcity of water in an arid environment.
+My travels through Latin America in my twenties expanded my love of the outdoors and my awareness of the necessity for sustainable water supplies in all parts of the world.